This What To Expect At Hi-Wire Brewing Wilmington post is not sponsored.

-Due to capacity limits because of the current state of the world, reservations are requested, but not required, for seating.
+Due to capacity limits, reservations are requested, but not required, for seating.

 Reservations are free and can be made via OpenTable here.
 Reservations can only be made for parties up to 10.
 Parties of more than 10 cannot be sat together at this time.

 Hi-Wire Wilmington was very … hip.
 I’m not saying that in a bad way, but we kept saying, it felt very hip.

 There are bright colors all over and spray painted animals on the walls (I mean, it’s called Hi-Wire … of course it’s all circus themed).